jtophilip/bindingtutor/doc/HowTo.rst

    :width: 5in
    :align: center

-The program also will calculate the difference between the two curves and display the result, if the X-axis is plotting total [MT] or total [A], or in competition mode.
+If the X-axis is plotting total [MT] or total [A], or in competition mode he program also will calculate the difference between the two curves and display the result,.

 .. image:: $(IMAGES)/howto-result
    :width: 5in
    :align: center

-These values are calcualted by computing the absolute and percentage difference between the curves at each point, and both the average and largest difference are reported for each.
-This feature is designed to help researchers determine whether the predicted differences between two curves are measurable given their expected experimental error.
+These values are calculated by computing the absolute and percentage difference between the curves at each point, and both the average and largest difference are reported for each.
+This feature is designed to help researchers determine whether the predicted differences between two curves are detectable given their expected experimental error.